 4. Irresistible Grace: Anyone God has elected for eonian life cannot resist noological salvation.

-5. Perseverance of God: God will eschatologically save everyone by the end of the eons, although each in their own order, meaning each and every human who was made mortal because of Adam’s sin will also be resurrected and/or vivified (made immortal/brought beyond the reach of death/given salvation from a physical perspective) because of what Christ did, although not all at the same time (first the body of Christ at the Snatching Away, then the resurrected members of the Israel of God at the Second Coming, and finally everyone else at the consummation of the eons).
+5. Perseverance of God: God will eschatologically save everyone by the end of the eons, although each in their own order, meaning each and every human who was made mortal because of Adam’s sin will also be resurrected and/or vivified (made immortal/brought beyond the reach of death/given salvation from a physical perspective) because of what Christ did, although not all at the same time (first the body of Christ at the Snatching Away, then the resurrected members of the Israel of God shortly after the Second Coming, and finally everyone else at the consummation of the eons).

 This post explains the references to the three different stages of salvation (ontological, noological and eschatological), just in case you’re not familiar with them.